Quick Links

 Enrichment Opportunities

 At KS3 we try to use our local area to develop the students' knowledge and understanding of the world around them.
-We use our school grounds for weather investigation, examine how our local area has changed over time through virtual fieldwork and use google earth to look at different places on the other side of the world.
+We use our school grounds for weather investigation, examine how our local area has changed over time through virtual fieldwork and use Google Earth to look at a variety of diverse places on our planet.
+This knowledge is then built upon during our Challenge Days, for example with the Year 7 Walking Tour of Bristol which combines both Geography and History knowledge.